 To squander limited marketing resources in a valueless caldron of tactical soup is a recipe for disaster.
 It can be avoided by asking three simple questions:

 - What is the total cost of the proposed marketing tactic?

 - What incremental sales volume is necessary to justify the cost?

 Marketing is about connecting with the right audiences in whatever communication channel they select, always a moving target.
-There was a time when most audiences were found through ads in the Yellow Pages and the Sunday newspaper.
+There was a time when most audiences were found through ads in the Yellow Pages, roadside bill boards and the Sunday newspaper.
 Finding new customer prospects today is far more complex, and depends on demographics such as age, sex, income and education levels.

-Question 2 is the easiest, provided indirect and allocated costs (such as the hours someone devotes to maintenance and updates) are included with the initial design costs, monthly hosting and other recurring expenses.
+Question 2 is the easiest, provided indirect and allocated costs are added to the initial design costs, price concessions, monthly hosting and other recurring expenses.

 The final question requires a basic understanding of your cost structure.
 While cost accounting is too complex to explain here, of primary concern in implementing marketing tactics are the average gross profit (sales price less cost of goods sold) and what volume of sales can be expected from new customers.
 A product or service with a $100 gross profit is cost justified at a much lower new sales volume than one with a $3 gross profit.
 Likewise, a service that typically enjoys 6.3 sales per customer supports a higher marketing budget than one where repeat sales are negligible.

 Answers to these three simple questions will provide the focus, discipline and accountability to maximize return on marketing efforts and avoid the waste and disappointment of tactical soup.